Student Conduct Code: Academic Integrity and General MisconductSkip to content Skip to main navigation

-1.5 Advisors: Advisors can help students involved in disciplinary proceedings to understand the disciplinary process, respect and comply with the provisions of this Policy, and manage all aspects of the process.
+1.6 Advisors: Advisors can assist students involved in disciplinary proceedings to understand the disciplinary process, respect and comply with the provisions of this Code, and manage all aspects of the process.

-1.5.1 An advisor may accompany any complainant, respondent or witnesses and may participate in any meeting regarding a disciplinary complaint.
-Advisors also may accompany complainants or respondents to hearings and may quietly advise but may not participate in such hearings.
+1.6.1 An advisor may accompany any complainant or respondent to a meeting regarding a disciplinary complaint.
+Advisors also may accompany complainants or respondents at hearings, and in both cases, may quietly advise but may not participate in such meetings or hearings.

-1.5.3 Generally, a student must select an advisor whose schedule allows attendance at the scheduled hearing dates and times.
+1.6.3 Generally, the student must select an advisor whose schedule allows attendance at the scheduled hearing dates and times.
 Delays will not be allowed due to advisor scheduling conflicts.

-2.1 Professional and Ethical Standards: TC is an academic community whose most fundamental purpose is the pursuit of knowledge.
+2.1 TC is an academic community whose most fundamental purpose is the pursuit of knowledge.
 High principles of academic integrity are essential to the functioning and continued growth of this community.
 Students, as well as faculty, are responsible for adhering to these principles, and TC will not tolerate failure to adhere to the College’s principles of academic integrity.
-Students who intentionally or recklessly submit work either not their own or without clear attribution to the original source, fabricate data or other information, engage in cheating, or misrepresentation of academic records may be subject to charges.
-Those who violate academic and professional ethics should expect sanctions up to and including dismissal from TC.
+Students who intentionally or recklessly submit work either not their own or without clear attribution to the original source, fabricate data or other information, engage in cheating, misrepresent academic records or other violations noted below are subject to charges.
+Those who engage in academic misconduct should expect sanctions up to and including dismissal from TC.

-2.2 Responsibilities of Community Members: Every member of the TC academic community is responsible for upholding the standards of professionalism and ethics declared in this Policy.
+2.2 Responsibilities of Community Members: Every member of the TC academic community is responsible for upholding the standards of academic integrity declared in this Code.

-2.2.1 If a student is unsure whether actions might constitute a violation of academic integrity, the student has the responsibility to consult with the instructor in advance about any ambiguities.
+2.2.1 If a student is unsure whether actions might constitute academic misconduct, the student has the responsibility to consult with the instructor in advance about any ambiguities.

-2.3 Violations of academic integrity include but are not limited to:
+2.3 Academic misconduct includes but is not limited to: